SubleXBle/Fail2Ban-Report/README.md

 - Found a bug? → [Open an issue](https://github.com/SubleXBle/Fail2Ban-Report/issues)
 - Want to contribute? → Fork and submit a pull request
-- Have an idea? → Start a discussion or reach out directly
+- Have an idea? → Start a discussion or reach out directly : visit the 💬 [Discussions page](https://github.com/SubleXBle/Fail2Ban-Report/discussions)

 > 💡 “Wouldn’t it be cool if it could also do XYZ?”
 > Absolutely — I’m happy to hear your ideas.